Custom Milling

 Storage at the Sawmill and/or Lumber Delivery

 We’re good at telling folks when their logs are in our milling queue– and when the lumber will be ready for pickup.
-If it’s a small order –say, three logs worth– then we’ve included the estimated loading time in our milling cost.
+If it’s a small order –say, five logs worth– then we’ve included the estimated loading time in our milling cost.
 We charge a modest hourly fee if the loading takes 30 minutes or longer.
 If you pick up your lumber in a week after it’s milled, then there’s no charge for letting it sit at the sawmill.
 Beyond a week, we charge $12.50 per pallet per week for storage.
 All lumber is best stickered as soon after milling as possible.
 You run the risk of damaging your lumber if you let it sit dry-stacked in the rain and sun.

 If you need more time, or you’d like us to stack, sticker, and store your lumber, then we can do that.
 We charge $0.75 per sticker and $75/hr for two workers to stack your lumber.
 We charge $12.50 per week per pallet for storage.
 This is a good option for our busy clients who don’t want to mess up the critically important work of stickering — or for folks who are building homes and need the lumber to dry off-site before being incorporated into the home build.